Phnom Bakheng Temple, Angkor, Cambodia…

-“Though the identity of Phnom Bahkeng is today firmly established, the place hardly gets the respect it deserves…..Late every afternoon, just before sunset, crowds troop up the hill, on foot or by elephant at 20 dollars a ride.
-Then they climb the temple’s steps to the plaza-like upper tier, which becomes as jammed as the Woodstock rock festival. …….Then they throng back down the hill as darkness closes in.
+“Though the identity of Phnom Bakheng is today firmly established, the place hardly gets the respect it deserves…..Late every afternoon, just before sunset, crowds troop up the hill, on foot or by elephant at 20 dollars a ride.
+Then they climb the temple’s steps to the standing room only, plaza-like upper tier. …….Then they throng back down the hill as darkness closes in.
 Most never realise that they have stood in a spot that in its day was the centre of the universe.”

 Came across that in a rather good book by John Burgess – ‘Stories in Stone – The Sdok Kok Thom Inscription and the Enigma of Khmer History’ – Page 89 (River Books 2010)

 If the ruins on Phnom Bakheng aren’t the most spectacular of the Angkor sites it is certainly one of the most important historically and the view from the top of the hill on a clear day is truly spectacular.

 The temple mountain of Bakheng was the centre of Yasorvarman’s early 10th c. capital of Yashodapura.
 A moat and surrounding earthen rampart stretched for 5-6 kms on either side enclosing a city of some 30 sq kms, (even larger than Angkor Tom).
 This is around 900 ME – at that time no other city on earth could have compared – and if not the ‘centre of the universe’ then certainly the centre of S. E. Asia’s greatest ancient civilization.